 - Skin assessment before each peel so the plan stays accurate

-- Close monitoring during the peel, not guesswork
+- Close monitoring during the peel

 - Clear aftercare guidance you can follow at home